 This year (2021) we are supporting 139 girls across the six schools, the additional place being funded by the Thompson Fund.
 Mercy is not visiting any school until the situation becomes very much safer.

 Our photo exhibition helps us to tell the world why girls’ education matters.
 Watch our Events page for where the photos will be hanging over the next few months.
 We hope it gives you a flavour of our work in Malawi.

-The next school year starts in January 2021 and MMF will pay the fees of, and support, 138 girls across six schools, including six girls at a school for Deaf children in Embangweni.
+The next school year starts in January 2021 and MMF will pay the fees of, and support, 139 girls across six schools, including seven girls at a school for Deaf children in Embangweni.
 We work with the CCAP Synod of Livingstonia, Mchengautuba Community Day Secondary School in Mzuzu and with the RC Diocese of Karonga.

-At least one MMF Trustee visits Malawi from Scotland each year as part of our governance.
+At least one MMF Trustee visits the schools we support in Malawi each year as part of our governance.
 This did not happen, of course, in 2020.

 Fees at a boarding school (necessary for reasons of distance, safety and allowing the girls to study) are approx £350.00 a year.
 Fees at the Community Day school which we support are considerably lower at £55.00 a year.

 “Your appeal is that you are focused; know your area, partners and client group well; have a small but committed group of supporters; and, most importantly, will have a long term impact through the education of girls.
 Not a difficult choice to make!”Comment from a donor, explaining why she chose the Mamie Martin Fund.